-During term time the designated safeguarding lead (or a deputy) will always be available (during school or college hours) for staff or parents to discuss any safeguarding concerns.
+During term time the DSL (or a deputy) will always be available (during school or college hours) for staff or parents to discuss any safeguarding concerns.

-The Deputy DSLs are appropriately trained and, in the absence of the designated lead, carry out those functions necessary to ensure the ongoing safety and protection of pupils.
+The DSL will ensure the deputy DSLs are appropriately trained and, in the absence of the DSL, carry out those functions necessary to ensure the ongoing safety and protection of pupils.
 However, the senior DSL holds lead responsibility.

-The Governing Body ensures that the school:
+The Governing Body:

-- Creates a culture where the welfare of students is paramount, and staff feel confident to challenge over any concerns. - Complies with their duties under legislation including the Prevent Duty 2015. - Contributes to interagency working and plans. - Takes into account SCP procedures. - Has a nominated governor (the Chair) who liaises with the LADO in the event of an allegation being made against the Principal. - Has an effective safeguarding policy (updated annually and on the website) as well as staff Code of Conduct and Staff Social Media and Mobile Communication Policy and these are provided to and followed by all staff in a timely manner. - Has an appropriate response to children who go missing from education and inform and report to the Local Authority when required. - Appoints a DSL who is a member of the senior leadership team, trained every 2 years, and that the responsibilities are explicit in the role holder's job description.
-The DSL is given time, funding and training to support this.
-There is always cover for this role. - Has considered how children are taught about safeguarding PSHE/SRE. - Has evidence of the child voice and that there are systems in place for feedback and pupils' views. - Appoints a designated Looked After Children LAC teacher and ensures appropriate training.
-Ensure staff have awareness of this group and their needs including contact arrangements. - Have procedures for dealing with allegations of abuse made against members of staff including allegations made against the Principal and allegations against
+- creates a culture where the welfare of students is paramount, and staff feel confident to challenge over any concerns; - complies with their duties under legislation including the Prevent Duty 2015. - contributes to interagency working and plans; - takes into account SCP procedures: - have a nominated governor (the Chair) who liaises with the LADO in the event of an allegation being made against the Principal; - have an effective safeguarding policy (updated annually and on the website) as well as staff Code of Conduct and Staff Social Media and Mobile Communication Policy and these are provided to and followed by all staff in a timely manner; - have an appropriate response to children who go missing from education and inform and report to the Local Authority when required; - appoints a DSL who is a member of the senior leadership team, trained every 2 years, and that the responsibilities are explicit in the role holder's job description. - gives the DSL time, funding and training to support their role; - always has cover for the DSL role; - have considered how children are taught about safeguarding PSHE/SRE; - have evidence of student voice and that there are systems in place for feedback and pupils' views; - appoints a designated Looked After Children (LAC) teacher and ensures

-- other children (peer to peer).
-Procedures are in place for referral to the Disclosure and Barring Service. - Has safer recruitment procedures that include statutory checks on staff suitability to work with children and ensures recording of this.
-Ensures volunteers are appropriately supervised.
-Ensures at least one person on appointment panel is safer recruitment trained. - Develops a training strategy that ensures all staff receive information about the school's safeguarding arrangements on induction and appropriate child protection training, which is regularly updated in line with any requirements of the SCP. - Ensure appropriate online filter and monitoring systems are in place and ensure online safety is included in lessons.
+- appropriate training to ensure staff have awareness of this group and their needs including contact arrangements; - have procedures for dealing with allegations of abuse made against members of staff including allegations made against the Principal and allegations against other children (peer to peer) and procedures are in place for referral to the Disclosure and Barring Service; - have safer recruitment procedures that include statutory checks on staff suitability to work with children and ensures recording of this; - ensures volunteers are appropriately supervised; - ensures at least one person on appointment panel is safer recruitment trained; - develops a training strategy that ensures all staff receive information about the school's safeguarding arrangements on induction and appropriate child protection training, which is regularly updated in line with any requirements of the SCP; and - ensures appropriate online filter and monitoring systems are in place and ensure online safety is included in lessons.